 We’ve had a grad who blogged recently about earning $30,000 in her first ten months.
 You won’t become a millionaire proofreading, but you can make a solid income without incurring thousands of dollars of debt or spending four years on a degree program.

 How steep is the learning curve?
 Can anyone make money proofreading?

 You have to have an eye for detail and the ability to focus for pages and pages of sometimes very dry reading.
 You must have a basic understanding of punctuation and grammar and a big enough vocabulary that you can spot misused words and phrases.

 For legal transcript proofreading, you also have to adapt to the rules of transcripts, which aren’t the same as other proofreading or copy editing.
 You can’t change the grammar, ever — no matter how awful it is.
 Punctuation is more important than grammar in transcripts, and you have to know how to apply those rules to some really tricky constructions.
 Lawyers and witnesses often don’t speak in clear — or complete! — sentences.
-This can be hard to swallow for people who are used to proofreading “planned” texts like books, essays, et cetera, but with practice and time, it will become easier and more natural.
+This can be hard to swallow for people who are used to proofreading “planned” texts like books, essays, etc., but with practice and time, it will become easier and more natural.

 It seems like marketing yourself and getting clients is just as important as mastering your proofreading skills.
 Is that true?

 Marketing is obviously important for any freelancer, but one of the great things about transcript proofreading is that you have repeat customers built into the model.